esper-io/dev-docs/docs/home/console.md

 ![Feedback Tools](./assets/NewConsole/FeedbackTools.png)

-When you’re ready to submit your feedback, click the check-mark to the right of the toolbar.
+When you’re ready to submit your feedback, click on the checkmark to the right of the toolbar.
 This will bring up a pop-up box that will enable you to select a feedback category and fill in your comments.
-To submit your feedback or comment, click Send.
+To submit your feedback or comment, click 'Send.'
 Your feedback will go directly directly to Esper’s engineering team, who will then add it to our feature and issue tracking system.

 ![Feedback Type](./assets/NewConsole/FeedbackType.png)